bmgratch/arsTools/README.md

 Plans to do:

-Set grogs for different aging speeds.
+Set grogs for different aging speeds. (goats!)
+Make a script that just ingests a csv and ages everything 1 year. (for keras nisi) Change csv into tsv, preserve history.